niliand/vscode_remote_udp/vs_plugin/README.md

 ### Current restrictions

 - Max path limited to 254 symbols (fits the most cases)
-- Does not support big files over 45 Mb
+- Doesn't support big files over 45 Mb
+- Doesn't monitor external file changes; updates made outside the editor won't be reloaded.
 - NOTE: it is expected that some operations like read or save file can show error - just try again later.
 It is due to network loses / delays.

 ### To install server